netdata/netdata/exporting/prometheus/remote_write/README.md

 ## Configuration

-To enable data sending to a storage provider using the Prometheus remote write API, run `./edit-config exporting.conf` in the Netdata configuration directory and set the following options:
+To enable data exporting to a storage provider using the Prometheus remote write API, run `./edit-config exporting.conf` in the Netdata configuration directory and set the following options:

 ```conf